pzawadzk/Vehicle-Detection/README.md

 ![alt text][image5]

-To optimize performance of my classifier varied scales of search windows and value of thresholding function.
-I also played with regularization parameter `C`  of SVM.
+To optimize performance of my classifier I varied scales of search windows and value of thresholding function.
+I also played with regularization parameter `C`  of SVM but default value of 1.0 worked well.

 ---